-Recalls may need to be issued for products that are damaged, faulty, dangerous, or discovered to not be in compliance with federal or provincial laws, policies, or standards.
+Recalls may need to be issued for products that are damaged, faulty or discovered to not be in compliance with federal or provincial laws, regulations, policies or standards.
 AGLC will issue a Product Recall Notice via email providing specific information of the recalled products.
-Recalls will also be posted on aglc.ca/cannabis and albertacannabis.org.
+Recalls will also be posted on aglc.ca and Retail.AlbertaCannabis.org.
 It is the responsibility of all cannabis retailers in Alberta to monitor the appropriate information channels along with their own inventory in order to comply with all recall instructions from AGLC.